 4. The tongue of the nursing child cleaves to the roof of its mouth with thirst.
 Children ask for bread; there is no one to break it to them.

-9. Those slain by the sword are better off than those slain by hunger, they who fade away, pierced through by lack of the produce of the field.
+9. Those slain by the sword are better off than those slain by hunger, they who fade away, pierced through by lack of produce of the field.

 12. The kings of the earth and all the inhabitants of the world would not have believed that foe or enemy could enter into the gates of Jerusalem.